March 2021

 March 22, 2021

 Databricks is pleased to announced the public preview of Databricks on Google Cloud, which brings deep integration with Google Cloud technologies.
-To get started, go to Google Cloud Platform Marketplace, select Databricks, and follow the instructions in Get started: Account and workspace setup.
+To get started, go to Google Cloud Platform Marketplace, select Databricks, and follow the instructions in Get started with Databricks.

 Databricks on Google Cloud runs on Google Kubernetes Engine (GKE) and provides a built-in integration with Google Cloud technologies: